-A minimum grade point average of 3.0 is required for good standing in the MACCT program.
-Any student falling below a 3.0 grade point average will be placed on academic probation for the following semester.
-If the student does not achieve a 3.0 at the end of the following semester, the student will be disqualified.
+A minimum grade point average of 3.0 in the MACCT courses is required for good standing in the MACCT program.
+Any student falling below a 3.0 cumulative grade point average will be placed on academic probation for the following semester.
+If the student does not achieve a cumulative 3.0 at the end of the following semester, the student will be disqualified.